 How did you choose Morgan Park Academy?

 I tell this story pretty often because I think it’s a perfect example of things not always being as they seem.
 I came from a college teaching background and had every intention of returning to that after completing my second Master’s degree.
 Much to my dismay, theatre teaching jobs at the college level were rapidly disappearing in a changing economy.
 I took a part-time adjunct position in Chicago, and answered a want ad for a part-time drama teacher at Morgan Park Academy.

 The job description intrigued me, but the prospect of teaching Middle School terrified me.
 I had loathed Middle School as a student.
 My grand plan was to take the job for one year and continue to search for college positions.
-That was eleven years ago.
+That was a long time ago.

 In my first year, way back in 2002, I found that my own Middle School experiences made me well-suited to teach that level.
 I remembered what it was I didn’t like and made every effort to effect a change in my classroom.
 My mantra was “If I can make one kid’s life a little bit better, for 42 minutes, one time, then I have achieved something.”
 I am thrilled to get to work with that on a larger scale now as Middle School principal.
 My goal, each and every day, is to help students feel safe and comfortable at school.

 Who are your mentors?

 My favorite high school teacher, Mr. Fleischer, was my Chorus teacher.
 He passed away last year, and I went home to New York for the memorial.
 Turns out he was the favorite of many of us, and for the same reasons: he expected us to work hard, had seemingly impossible high standards (which provided a tremendous sense of accomplishment once achieved), and got to know each of us as individuals.
 He praised us when we deserved it, and talked us through it when we failed.
 He was a good listener, and gave solid, non-judgmental advice.